buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm a web developer who's currently figuring out how to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
-I'm a rather boring person, so it's a bit difficult.
+I'm a web developer who's trying hard to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
+But I'm a really boring person, so it's a bit difficult.
 Anyway, come say hi.

 ### Current projects